Love And Hip Hop Atlanta: Rasheeda Frost Spotted Without Wedding Ring, After Kirk Frost Cheated

 What do you think of Rasheeda being spotted without her wedding ring?
 Do you think that Love And Hip Hop stars, Kirk and Rasheeda will ever be able to work out their issues?
 You can share your thoughts in the comment section below.

-[Featured Image By/ Getty Images]
+[Featured Image By Paras Griffin/Getty Images]